A Brief History Lesson

 White people, even the poor ones, in cities and rural regions of this country have a leg up since day one due to our racial caste system.
 The government helped a lot of white men after World War II with the G.I.
 Bill and housing grants.
 Black people were systematically excluded from the middle-class boom of the 1940-60s.
 That history is laid out beautifully by author Ta-Neshisi Coates in his breakthrough article “The Case for Reparations.”
 Those folks that do “make it out” had a lot of luck and good people in their life, and they still don’t have it easy.
 When we black people go into professions or fields to give back to our communities, we face so many obstacles.

 In the educational sector, for example, black professionals have to deal with white saviors and “liberals,” who still hold the highest positions and are decision-makers in our education systems and at educational non-profits.
-The business model for primary education mostly applies to poor and working class schools and communities, where business tycoons are allowed to come in and experiment with poor children’s education.
+The business model for primary education mostly applies to poor and working-class schools and communities, where business tycoons are allowed to come in and experiment with poor children’s education.
 Business people and school districts often use low-income schools as spaces to experiment with the schools and students.
 Bill Gates’ Small School Initiative comes to mind.
 I saw this initiative in action, in one high school of 600 students.
 It gave them four different administrations, and each principal got paid anywhere from 100k-150k per year.
 This same school had one computer lab with six barely functional desktops to be used by all the students.
 This experiment only created gridlock and bureaucracy because the different leadership could never agree on the best way the educate the students.
-I can only imagine what it looked like at other schools across the country.
+I can just imagine what it looked like at other schools across the country.
 These environments for black educators, therapists, and social workers can become very hostile and unwelcoming.

 Hell, I worked at any educational organization that lost or fired 13 black and brown men in the space of two years.
 That’s the world we live in for now.
 Hopefully, it will change for the better and not turn into a complete apartheid system.
-But black folks must stand up and continue to kick down the door for true quality education for our young people.
+But black folks must stand up and continue to kick down the door for actual quality education for our young people.

 The Final Lesson: The Souls of Black Folks

 We must demand justice and still proudly proclaim that #blacklivesmatter.
 Many white folks, even so-called “liberals,” claim that the black lives matter movement supports hate against white people and violence against cops.
-They castigate any white person on social media who stands in solidarity with the #BlackLivesMatter movement.
+They castigate any white person on social media who stand in solidarity with the #BlackLivesMatter movement.
 These same folks promote personal responsibility and blame a supposedly inherently dysfunctional black culture for its problems.
-Personal responsibility is important, true, but these white folks often overlook a hundred years of Jim Crow policies, the dismantling of the social safety net, and the failed War on Drugs.
-They overlook how those things impact the black community.
+Personal responsibility is important, true, but these white people often overlook a hundred years of Jim Crow policies, the dismantling of the social safety net, and the failed War on Drugs.
+They ignore how those things impact the black community.
 I think they’ll probably never get it or want to get it because it’s easier to blame black women having babies out of wedlock for all the problems that hinder poor and working-class black communities in cities like Milwaukee.

 We black folks must do our best to build our own educational organizations and try to get into the teaching profession at all levels.
 Both black men and women alike need to have a hand in educating our children.
 Parents must rise up and demand this too.
 Even becoming a mentor to a young black kid or volunteering at a school can help students see other career and life paths.
 Black people, thanks to racism, will always have a moving target on their heads.
 We will never be accepted by the dominant culture.
-Black women one are the most educated groups of people in the country, but if you listen to presidential candidate, Donald Trump, black folks are all screwed thanks to so-called “black on black” crime.
+Black women are one of the most educated groups of people in the country, but if you listen to a presidential candidate, Donald Trump, black folks are all screwed thanks to so-called “black on black” crime.